Golden orb weaving spider fact sheet | Field of Mars EEC

 Golden orb weaving spiders hatch from eggs as tiny spiderlings.
 Young spiders grow by moulting, which means they shed their outer body covering as they become larger.

 When mature, a female builds and maintains a large web.
-Males are much smaller and may move carefully around the edge of the female’s web.
+Much smaller males may move carefully around the edge of the female’s web before mating.
 After mating, the female produces an egg sac wrapped in golden silk.
 The egg sac is usually hidden away from the main web, often among leaves, twigs or bark.

 Tiny spiderlings hatch from the eggs and live independently.
 They do not stay with the mother spider.